 After leaving Panic Cell in 2011 I formed Stampede Press in July 2012 whilst trying to start up a new band, Seven Deadly.
 Notable clients to date include Terrorvision, Winger/Kip Winger, SOiL, (hed)p.e., Richie Ramone, Jizzy Pearl (Love/Hate), Toby Jepson/Wayward Sons, Anti-Clone, Courtesans, Samarkind, Devilfire, BlackWolf/illustr8ors, Krysthla, and more.
 Originally set up to be a PR agency, my experience playing in bands (whilst co-managing music business matters) has led to me passing on crucial knowledge to Stampede's clients, whilst mentoring musicians with support, elements of artist management, and regular consultation.

 My goal is to help musicians avoid common pitfalls that bands can fall into in the music business, and maintain a grounded yet positive approach to their music career whilst having a happy mental health mindset and enjoy playing music as much as they can.
-These blogs is an insight in to my musical journey and all opinions are my own.
+These blogs are simply an insight in to my musical journey and all opinions are my own.

 Rob Town - Stampede Press